How One Client Saved 29% with a Stronger Buy

 We performed a comprehensive review of legacy marketing efforts, where we determined that the client did not have a plan in place to engage customers on digital platforms.
 While many of the more remote citizens rely on radio or print to convey messages, research indicates that digital is becoming an intrinsic factor in daily life.

 As more consumers are found online, we came up with a strategy that would reach audiences and promote what many others in the industry were already doing, online ordering through the website, app, and delivery.
 The goal was to raise awareness of new offers and products and let consumers know that they could make their order from the comfort of their home or office.
-In 2020, this has become even more important to help keep driving traffic to stores during a pandemic.
+In 2020, this became even more important to help keep driving traffic to stores during a pandemic.

 There are restrictions on what platforms and where we can reach consumers online, so we shifted to programmatic digital placement.
 This allowed us to target our demos across the major markets in the beginning.
 As more connected devices have come online over the last few years in smaller markets, we were able to expand this placement to smaller markets across the state.